mohamedyd/awesome_resources/README.md

 # Reinforcement Learning

+## RL Books

+* (Introduction to Reinforcement Learning, Free-ebook)[http://incompleteideas.net/book/the-book-2nd.html]: The book is divided into three parts.
+Part I defines the reinforcement learning problem in terms of Markov decision processes.
+Part II provides basic solution methods: dynamic programming, Monte Carlo methods, and temporal-difference learning.
+Part III presents a unified view of the solution methods and incorporates artificial neural networks, eligibility traces, and planning; the two final chapters present case studies and consider the future of reinforcement learning.

 ## RL Courses

 * [Learn Reinforcement Learning from Top Universities](https://pub.towardsai.net/learn-reinforcement-learning-from-top-universities-54f4fb1eab57): This article provides an overview of some of the best RL programs available, including what you can expect to learn and how you can get started.

+## RL Articles

+* [Deep Reinforcement Learning Explained](https://torres.ai/deep-reinforcement-learning-explained-series/): This is a relaxed introductory series with a practical approach that tries to cover the basic concepts in Reinforcement Learning and Deep Learning to begin in the area of Deep Reinforcement Learning.

 # Python